kerbyfc/jacket.js/README.md

 }
 ```

-in this case you have a one function call, that supposed to be handled.
+However, in this case you have a one function call, that supposed to be handled.
-In case you need to notify your server about all exceptions,
+In case you need to handle and notify your server about all exceptions,
-raised by you application, you must have an easy way of code' wrapping.
+raised by you client side application, you must have an easy way of code' wrapping.
 ###### Jacket.js makes it real!

 Javascript